trufflesuite/truffle/packages/db-leveldb/README.md

 This function is invoked when the `save` operation is called.
 It must return `true` or the save operation will error.
 The validation function will pass its property value to the function as a parameter.

-#### `keyField` - TODO

-Currently set to 'id' for all models.
-Used to denote a property on the Model that serves as the key used by the database.

 ```javascript
 const Model = require("../Model");